PritamSarbajna/Coding-platforms-Solution/README.md

 # Competitive-Programming-Solution
-This repo contains various competitive programming platform's solution.
+This repo contains various programming platform's solution.

 > **This is not an opensource repo it's a personal repo**